esdurmus/Wikilingua/README.md

-# WikiLingua: A Multilingual Abstractive Dataset #
+# WikiLingua: A Multilingual Abstractive Summarization Dataset #

 This repo contains dataset introduced in the following paper: